NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 # want to make.
 ```

-Consider the following initial version:
+Consider the following attribute set of derivations:

 ```nix
 # default.nix